“BULLETPROOF COFFEE” REVIEW: DEBUNKING THE HYPE

 If you’re trying to lose fat from week to week without starving yourself, drinking a large portion of your calories is never a good idea.

 For example, if you were to take that 1 cup of coffee and replace it with 450 calories worth of lean protein and vegetables, you’d be consuming a way larger portion of actual food that would control your appetite much more effectively and provide way higher nutritional value as well.
+Therefore this drink shouldn’t be consumed too often as this will cause you to put on too much body mass, for regular enjoyable coffee’s, check of the Neptune coffee website!

 The other basic misconception people have is in thinking that since CLA and MCT oil are “fat burning compounds”, you’ll automatically lose weight by consuming them.